 And one request from my side – I will try to keep this guide updated based on your feedback.
 I’d love to hear from you about what worked or didn’t work in your job search, what I may have overlooked or omitted in this guide, and your success stories and lessons learned.

 Looking for a new IT job in Japan?
 Check out my job board.
 Hiring?
-Get in touch and let’s see if I can help.
+Get in touch and let’s see how I can help.

-Join 500+ people to receive my free newsletter.
+Join 1,000+ readers to receive my free newsletter.

-1 email per month with my Japan IT job news, articles I’ve written, articles on tech, life in Japan, and more.
+1 monthly email with Japan IT job news, articles on tech & life in Japan, my insider insights, and more.

 100% non-corporate and non-boring!